rogeryc/petscreening-rvaca/README.md

         - Kind
         - Breed
     - Can list pets

-- Add New Pet Features
     - From the list, click to view the pet
     - From the list, click to open a form to Edit the pet
     - Submitting the form should save the Pet

+- Add New Pet Features
-    - Add ability to give the pet a weight
+    - Add the ability to give the pet a weight
 - Add New Owner Feature
     - Add a model for owners with basic information
     - Make sure an owner can have many pets